Performance Details

 Sound Design: Warren Cross

-Props Design/Mgmt: Tim Ostrander
+Props and Paint Coordinator: Tim Ostrander

 Movement: Danielle Russo